Did you hear? YouTube replaced Facebook as the #1 platform that affects consumer behavior.

 You want to create every video with a keyword or phrase in mind.

-And, you want to use that keyword everywhere you can so your video shows up for the right people.
+And, you want to include keywords everywhere you can so your video shows up for the right people.

 For keyword research, we recommend using: